jen20/lambda-cert/README.md

 `lambda-cert` is a lambda function which can be used to obtain TLS certificates from a certificate authority using the `acme` API (for example, [Let's Encrypt][le]).
 The private key is encrypted using KMS, and stored along with the certificate (unencrypted) in an S3 bucket.
+Optionally, the private key can be re-encoded using PCKS8 and added to a Java KeyStore which is then uploaded to S3.

 A policy granting access to these files and the Decrypt operation for the KMS key can be assigned to a role associated with an instance profile in order for servers to obtain the keys on startup.